kristoff-it/zig-okredis/README.md

 ## Project status
 OkRedis is currently in alpha.
 The main features are mostly complete, but a lot of polishing is still required.

-Zig version `0.14.0` is supported.
+Requires Zig v0.15.0-dev or above.

 Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do.
 Remember OkRedis only